 - WindDancer – Grand Canyon – $ 469 per person ($499 Sunset)

 The Vegas Strip tour is a basic flight up and down the strip, it is nothing fancy but the spectacular Vegas Strip at night is more than enough and this certainly feels pretty magical.
-If there are 4 or more of you in the group the Private Flight ensures you have the chopper to yourself and will get the best seats!
+If there are 4 or more of you in the group then the private Flight ensures you have the chopper to yourself and will get the best seats!

 The WindDancer Tour is Mavericks Grand Canyon Experience.
-This flight takes you out via Hoover Dam and Lake mead to Mavericks private landing site inside the west-rim, where light snacks and a “glass” of champagne are served.
+This flight takes you out via Hoover Dam and Lake mead to Mavericks private landing site inside the west rim, where light snacks and a “glass” of champagne are served.

-Mavericks Landing site is not the best of the bunch, it is quite high above the river so doesn’t feel quite as inside as others, but the views down the canyon are still utterly mindblowing
+Maverick’s Landing site is not the best of the bunch, it is quite high above the river so doesn’t feel quite as inside as others, but the views down the canyon are still utterly mindblowing

-After leaving you fly through the canyon a short way before heading back over the Valley of Fire.
+After leaving, you fly through the canyon a short way before heading back over the Valley of Fire.
 The final part of the trip takes the standard pass over the strip.
-If you take the Sunset option the flight back with be during sunset with incredibly beautiful colors and the Vegas stip coming alive in all it’s nighttime glory!
+If you take the Sunset option the flight back with be during sunset with incredibly beautiful colors and the Vegas stip coming alive in all its nighttime glory!

-Grand Canyon South Maverick
+Grand Canyon South tours with Maverick Helicopters

 Papillion is one of the oldest operators flying out of Las Vegas, They also operate out of Boulder Airport, a short drive from Las Vegas, or with free Limo pickup, this will add a good two hours to any trip so make sure you know where you are flying from.